reposense/RepoSense/docs/DeveloperGuide.md

 ## HTML Dashboard
-The source files for the dashboard is located in [`frontend/src`](https://github.com/reposense/RepoSense/tree/master/frontend/src) and is built by [spuild](https://github.com/ongspxm/spuild2) before being packaged into the JAR file to be extracted as part of the report.
+The source files for the dashboard is located in [`frontend/src`](../frontend/src) and is built by [spuild](https://github.com/ongspxm/spuild2) before being packaged into the JAR file to be extracted as part of the report.

-If needed, the main HTML file is generated from `frontend/src/index.jade`.
+The main HTML file is generated from [`frontend/src/index.jade`](../frontend/src/index.jade).

 ![dashboard screenshot](images/dashboard.png)